Butterfly Valves

 Stainless Steel Butterfly Valves

-The most common type of butterfly valves.
-Stainless steel is used for its strength and anti-corrosive properties.
+The most common type of butterfly valve, stainless steel valves are valued for their strength and corrosion resistance.

 Triple Offset Butterfly Valves

-Mounted eccentrically in three places to help create a tighter and stronger seal.
+These valves are mounted eccentrically in three places, helping to create a tighter, stronger seal.

 Wafer Butterfly Valves